 MEDIEVAL STRUCTURES

-There were several stone-arched bridges built throughout the island during the Venetian period and the presence of these medieval structures helped to ensure the uninterrupted movement of various cargoes.
+Several stone-arched bridges were built throughout the island during the Venetian period.
+The presence of these medieval structures helped ensure the uninterrupted movement of various cargoes.
 Constructed conscientiously and standing the test of time, these bridges effectively connected several villages, cities, and the ports of Cyprus.

 PLACES OF INTEREST